 2. Prepare the Protein

-Grill or pan-fry the chicken, beef, or tofu until thoroughly cooked.
-Season with salt, pepper, or your choice of spices to enhance the flavor.
+Grill or pan-fry chicken, beef or tofu till done.
+Season with salt, pepper or spices you like.

 3. Stir-Fry the Vegetables

-Heat a tablespoon of oil in a pan over medium-high heat.
-Add the mixed veggies and stir-fry for about 3-5 minutes until they are tender but still crisp.
+Heat a bit of oil in a pan over medium-high heat.
+Add veggies and stir for 3–5 min till they’re tender but not mushy.

 4. Assemble the Bowl

-In a bowl, start with a generous layer of rice, add the cooked protein, then top with stir-fried vegetables.
-Drizzle with soy sauce and finish off with your desired toppings such as green onions, sesame seeds, and avocado.
+Start with rice, add the protein, then veggies.
+Drizzle soy sauce or teriyaki and finish with toppings like green onions, sesame seeds, avocado.

 Advice for Customization